 Using the Wood Router

 Wood routers operate at a very high velocity, up to 25,000 RPM, and can catch and move the work piece very easily.
 Smaller pieces of wood will need to be firmly clamped to a work table of some kind.
 A full sheet of plywood, longer boards or other large pieces are probably OK, but you could find a 12" square workpiece suddenly flying across the room if it is not clamped.
 Make sure that the clamps will not interfere with the movement of the router.
-In the photos to the right, a Black and Decker Workmate bench has been used to clamp the workpiece and is ideal for just this sort of thing.
+In the photos below a Black and Decker Workmate bench has been used to clamp the workpiece and is ideal for just this sort of thing.
 The same high speed that can throw the workpiece around is absolutely going to throw sawdust, and lots of it.
 Wear safety glasses whenever using a router.

 Similarly, the movement of the router across the workpiece must be guided.
 Free hand work with a router is possible with very shallow cuts, but it is very difficult to maintain the correct path.
-While edge bits have a guide built into them use a guide for any work in the center of the workpiece.
-The guide in the photos to the right is quite old, and I have been unable to find another one, but it has been very useful over the years.
+While edge bits have a guide built into them, use a guide for any work in the center of the workpiece.
+The guide in the photos below is quite old, and I have been unable to find another one, but it has been very useful over the years.
 It is actually a three piece straight edge that can be bolted together for a total length of over eight feet (full length of a sheet of plywood) and has clamps that slide into a T slot on the bottom to clamp to the workpiece.
 A similar guide is available from Amazon, although I have not used that model.

 Mark the workpiece where the cut is to be made, showing both sides of the cut.
 The guide is to be placed ½ the diameter of the baseplate minus ½ the diameter of the bit from the upper side of where the cut is to be made.
 As an example, the workpiece is marked where a straight bit is to be used to make a dado cut, the router has a 6" diameter baseplate (common) and a ¾" bit is to be used.
 Half of the baseplate is 3" and half of the bit is 3/8"; the guide is to be placed at 2 5/8" (3" minus 3/8") from the edge of the dado cut.